Help & FAQs

 What obstacles are the teams likely to encounter on any of the routes?

-There are many obstacles to tackle whilst walking across Dartmoor, but the main objects for the Jubilee Challenge Teams will be the high raised kerbs that are found on the main track and the Fords.
-All teams are take great care when crossing them, and if needed, request the help of your shadows from Exeter Officer Training Corps.
+There are many obstacles to tackle whilst walking across Dartmoor, two of the hazards are the fords and high raised kerbs on the tracks, All teams are take great care when crossing them, and if needed, request the help of your team staff and, if allocated, shadows from the Exeter University Officer Training Corps.

-When will my team reach their next Tor or the Finish?
+When will my team reach their next Safety Control or the Finish?

-Impossible to answer, but your team will arrive in its own good time and you can track their progress in the Jubilee Challenge control room.
+Impossible to answer, but your team will arrive in its own good time and you can track their progress in the building next to the Jubilee Challenge Operations Room.